FITNYC-FRS/MAIN/ARDUINO/Code/slide_presentation.md

 # BELOW IS THE CODE FOR PROCESSING

 ```

 import processing.serial.*;

-// don't worry too much about this first stuff, just leave it and it should be fine
+// don't worry too mich about this first stuff, just leave it and it should be fine
 int lf = 10;    // Linefeed in ASCII
 String myString = null;
 Serial myPort;  // The serial port